-As such, contacting a skilled St. Louis criminal defense law firm, like Combs Law Group, is a must.
-Our firm takes a personalized approach to all our St. Louis involuntary manslaughter cases.
+As such, contacting a skilled St. Louis, MO criminal defense law firm, like Combs Law Group, is a must.
+Our firm takes a personalized approach to all our St. Louis, MO involuntary manslaughter cases.
 We review every single fact, every piece of evidence, and every detail related to your case in order to devise a legal defense tailor-made to produce the best possible outcome to your case.
 Call us today at (314) 900-HELP to schedule a free consultation about your case and get started on protecting your freedom.

 Involuntary Manslaughter in Missouri